 ML and AI frameworks are popular tools that developers use to build models.
 Plus, find patterns in large amounts of data, make predictions, and streamline processes.

-ML is associated with big data but often has other uses, as these frameworks help build in machine learning tasks without the need for the big data environment.
+ML is associated with big data but often has other uses, as these frameworks help build machine learning tasks without the need for the big data environment.

 With AIaaS, businesses will find it easy to adopt ML technology.
 One can use pre-trained models or customized tools to suit their specific business needs.
 And all that, too, without prior ML expertise.